The C.A.R.E™ Model and Its Role in Business Leadership

 This is a tried-and-true way to evaluate organizational culture and leadership.
 We use it to score our clients in assessments, but it’s also the foundation we recommend leaders use within their organizations.

-Let’s take a look into this model’s elements and effectiveness.
+Let’s take a look at this model’s elements and effectiveness.
 We’ll also give you some tips on using it to assess your own business and leadership styles.

 What is C.A.R.E.™?